-In Follicular Unit Transplantation, often called FUT or the strip method, the follicular unit grafts are essentially moved from one area of the body with an abundant supply of hair (donor) to the area where hair is thinning or lost (recipient area).
-Utilizing the strip method (FUT)in hair restoration surgery, which maximizes yield while minimizing scarring, Dr. Gabel will surgically remove the donor tissue from the back of the head in a single thin strip of a predetermined size.
+In Follicular Unit Transplantation, often called FUT or strip hair transplant method, follicular unit grafts are essentially moved from one area of the body with an abundant supply of hair (the donor site) to the area where the hair is thinning or balding (the recipient area).
+Follicular unit transplantation is a highly effective and permanent solution for hair loss for suitable candidates.

 Once the donor’s hair is mapped out, the hairs are trimmed to a length of approximately 8 mm.
-Dr. Gabel prefers the hairs to be a little longer so he is able to see the curve of the hairs, which is important to know when placing the grafts.
+Dr. Gabel prefers the hairs to be a little longer so that he is able to see the natural curve of the hairs, which is important to know when placing the grafts aesthetically.

 After this, the area that was mapped out and trimmed is numbed, and Dr. Gabel removes the designated donor strip of tissue.
 Dr. Gabel then closes up the donor area with sutures and a plastic surgery method called the trichophytic closure technique, designed to camouflage any potential scarring.